 As I mentioned earlier, the ruling regarding hemp is one of the more significant outcomes of the Farm Bill’s amendments in 2018.
 Hemp can now be cultivated, processed, and sold as an agricultural product.
-Hemp seed doesn’t naturally contain THC (tetrahydrocannabinol, the main psychoactive agent in cannabis), one of the primary reasons why the Senate passed the bill to deregulate its production for industrial purposes.
+Hemp seed doesn’t naturally contain THC (tetrahydrocannabinol, the main psychoactive agent in cannabis) - or at least such minute amounts as to be negligible - one of the primary reasons why the Senate passed the bill to deregulate its production for industrial purposes.

 As part of the Farm Bill 2018, industrial hemp cannot contain any more than trace amounts of THC – 0.3% being the upper limit for THC content.